 We tried to make up for it by walking seven to ten miles a day.
 And that wasn’t even our sole means of transportation; we typically took the Metro three or four times a day too!
 (What can I say?
 Paris is big and there’s a lot to do).

 And although Mike didn’t join me in my efforts, I also tried to offset our bread/cheese/pastry intake by eating a huge salad for lunch and a mixed green salad along with whatever protein I had for dinner.

 And every single mixed green salad I had there came with the same creamy Dijon-based vinaigrette that I never got tired of because it was so dang good.

-Here I use that same creamy Dijon vinaigrette to simply dress potato salad.
-Just a touch of mayo (really, it’s much less than what is used in a potato salad that’s dressed solely with mayo) makes the vinaigrette creamy, giving the salad body and richness without making it as heavy as a regular potato salad.
+Here I use that same creamy Dijon vinaigrette to simply dress this Creamy Dijon Potato Salad Recipe.
+Just a touch of mayo (much less than what is used in a potato salad that’s dressed solely with mayo) makes the vinaigrette creamy.
+It also gives the salad body and richness without making it as heavy as a regular potato salad.

 This salad will pair well with just about anything that comes off the grill, making it the perfect side for a summer party, picnic, potluck, or BBQ!

 What Kind of Potatoes Should I Use for Dijon Potato Salad?